Notice: This page requires JavaScript to function properly.

 var textFile = new StreamReader("C:/Users/Admin/Desktop/text.txt"); string line; while((line = textFile.ReadLine()) != null) { Console.WriteLine(line); }

-After reading the file we must also close it using the Close method, otherwise it can potentially cause memory leaks or the file can be locked and become inaccessible from other places as long as the program is running.
+After reading the file you must also close it using the Close method, otherwise it can potentially cause memory leaks or the file can be locked and become inaccessible from other places as long as the program is running.

-The final code will look something like this:
+The final code will look like this:

 copy